Skip to content

 • PostgreSQL server (tested with 12+)

-• pg_service.conf configured for your database connections (see PostgreSQL documentation)
+• Either configure pg_service.conf for your database connections (see PostgreSQL documentation)

 Installation